. Analysis of a rhythm and determination of its characteristics.

 Figure 1-a.1 : Rats: Period of 25.9 hours (Period can also be 24 hours), confidence interval = 0.95 (α = 1 -p).
 Population Mean

-Cosinor (per Nelson et al, Bingham et al) and evaluation of related rhythm.
+Cosinor (according to Nelson et al, Bingham et al) and evaluation of related rhythm.

-Figure 1-a.2 : Rats: Single Cosinor test per Nelson et al, Bingham et al. Same study (Period can also be 24 hours)
+Figure 1-a.2 : Rats: Single Cosinor test according to Nelson et al, Bingham et al. Same study (Period can also be 24 hours)

 confidence interval = 0.95 with α = 1-p.
-(Null amplitude test, ellipse test, analysis of residues, etc.)
+(Null amplitude test, ellipse test, analysis of residues, and so on)

 TSA-Cosinor also provides a Cosinor for Population ("Population Mean Cosinor").
 This brings together data from several subjects